Naming Commission Calling for Removal of Confederate Monument at Arlington National Cemetery

 Confederate monument at Arlington National Cemetery.
 (Photo Credit: Tim1965 / Wikimedia Commons CC BY-SA 3.0)

-Erected in 1914, the monument depicts Southerners heading off to fight in the Civil War, followed by their slaves, one of which is carrying a soldier’s baby.
-It’s topped by the statue of a woman wearing a crown of olive leaves and carrying a laurel wreath, pruning hook and plow stock.
+The monument in question depicts Southerners heading off to fight in the Civil War, followed by their slaves, one of whom is carrying a soldier’s baby.
+It’s topped with the statue of a woman wearing a crown of olive leaves and carrying a laurel wreath, pruning hook and plow stock.
 She’s intended to represent the American South, and below her is a Biblical inscription, which reads, “They have beat their swords into plough-shares and their spears into pruning hooks.”

-Beneath her is a circular base of shields, featuring the coats of arms of the 13 Confederate states and Maryland.
+Beneath is a circular base of shields, featuring the coats of arms of the 11 Confederate states, Maryland, Kentucky and Missouri.
 They’re located near a Latin inscription, which translates to, “The victorious cause was pleasing to the gods, but the lost cause to Vato.”
 This equates the South’s failure to seceed to a noble “lost cause.”

-In around 1900, White Southern troops began to be reinterred at Arlington National Cemetery.
-At the time, the graves were segregated, with Black troops “buried alongside former slaves and poor Whites.”
+Around 1900, White Southern troops began to be reinterred at Arlington National Cemetery.
+The graves were initially segregated, with Black troops “buried alongside former slaves and poor Whites.”
 This remained until 1948, when US President Harry Truman desegregated the cemetery, by way of Executive Order.

 Small American flags placed in front of gravestones